-- Achievement Testing Program General Information Bulletin - information about the tests on the Alberta Education website - Parent Guides to Provincial Achievement Testing.
+- Achievement Testing Program General Information Bulletin - information about the tests on the Alberta Education website - Parent Guide to Provincial Achievement Testing Grade 6 - Parent Guide to Provincial Achievement Testing Grade 9.

 Individual Student Profile

 For each student who writes achievement tests, an Individual Student Profile for the student's education record is provided electronically to the school through the secured Extranet site.
 The profile shows the student's test results in relation to the standards in the courses tested.
 A second copy of the student's profile is provided to the school for the student's parent or guardian.